 Procedure for Methyl Red (MR) Test

-MR-VP broth is used for both MR Test and VP test.
-Only the addition of reagent differs, and both tests are carried out consecutively.
+MR-VP broth is used for both MR and VP tests.
+Only the addition of reagents differs, and both tests are carried out consecutively.

-- Inoculate two tubes containing MR-VP Broth with a pure culture of the microorganisms under investigation.
+- Then, inoculate two tubes containing MR-VP broth with a pure culture of the microorganisms under investigation.

-- Add about 5 drops of the methyl red indicator solution to the first tube (for Voges-Proskauer test, Barrit’s reagent is added to another tube).
+- Then, add five drops of the methyl red indicator solution to the first tube.
+The second tube is for the Voges-Proskauer test.
+Barritt’s reagent is used for the test.

-The development of a stable red color on the surface of the medium indicates sufficient acid production to lower the pH to 4.4 and constitutes a positive test.
+The development of a stable red color on the surface of the medium with MR reagent indicates sufficient acid production to lower the pH to 4.4 and constitutes a positive test.
 Because other organisms may produce smaller quantities of acid from the test substrate, an intermediate orange color between yellow and red may develop.
-This does not indicate a positive test.
+It does not indicate a positive test.

-- Escherichia coli: MR test positive- the appearance of red color after the addition of methyl red reagent.
+- Escherichia coli (MR test positive): the appearance of red color after adding methyl red reagent.

-- Klebsiella (formerly Enterobacter) aerogenes: MR test negative- the lack of color change after the addition of methyl red.
+- Klebsiella (formerly Enterobacter) aerogenes (MR test negative): the lack of color change after adding methyl red.

 - Escherichia coli